 Now, as their agile transformation took hold, she realized she needed to learn how to coach and serve an entire team.
 So did her development manager peers.

 As a management team, they learned how to teach the team members to offer each other feedback and coaching.
 The management team created the space for communities of practice.
 And, the management team encouraged smaller and more frequent approaches to improving the teams, the process, the team environment, everything.

 From the perspective of four years into an agile transformation, Sandra decided that her management role and her management actions changed dramatically.
 Her peers also changed their roles.
 And, her senior managers changed their roles.

-She’d started her management career more as test leader.
-Her development manager colleagues had been development leaders.
+She’d started her management career more as a test leader.
+Her development manager colleagues had been developing leaders.
 Now, they served the teams and led the organization.
 In some ways, her job was less technical because she wasn’t leading the testing.
 However, she was much more product-focused.